 Fancy a pint?

-The Manchester cholera epidemic of the 1830s is the unlikely inspiration for the first major UK project by one of the world’s most playful and provocative art collectives.
-Here at the invitation of Contact Young Curators, five emerging local artists brought together by MIF and Contact, Tokyo’s Chim↑Pom are building a temporary brewery underneath Manchester Victoria Station*.
+The Manchester cholera epidemic of the 1830s was the unlikely inspiration for the first major UK project by one of the world’s most playful and provocative art collectives.
+Here at the invitation of Contact Young Curators, five emerging local artists brought together by MIF and Contact, Tokyo’s Chim↑Pom built a temporary brewery underneath Manchester Victoria Station.

 Commissioned and produced by Manchester International Festival and Contact.

 This event takes place in a series of tunnel spaces underneath Manchester Victoria Station (Station Approach, Todd Street, Manchester M3 1WY).

 Victoria Station is located in central Manchester and is a transport hub for both National Rail services and Metrolink trams.
 All platforms and the main concourse have step-free access.
 Disabled parking is available in the Manchester Arena NCP car park (New Bridge Street, Manchester M3 1AR) where there are 60 blue badge spaces available.

 The experience will begin on the main station concourse of Victoria Station which has ramped, step-free access.
 From here, audience members will be directed to the main tunnel entrance, which is approximately 5 minutes’ walk from the meeting point.
 The route is step-free, although please be advised that some of the connecting paths are cobbled and slightly uneven.